Holomorphic curves in exploded manifolds: Kuranishi structure: Trivializations and pre-obstruction models

-\item a finite collection $\{s_{i}\}$ of extra marked points on $\ex C(\hat f)$ corresponding to $\C\infty1$ sections so that restricted to any curve $\ex C$ in $\ex C(\hat f)$, these marked points are distinct and contained inside the smooth components of $\ex C$.
+\item a finite collection $\{s_{i}\}$ of extra marked points on $\ex C(\hat f)$ corresponding to $\C\infty1$ sections so that, restricted to any curve $\ex C$ in $\ex C(\hat f)$, these marked points are distinct and contained inside the smooth components\footnote{Note that the extra marked points on $\ex C$ are not the same as ends of $\ex C$, so we do not modify the exploded manifold structure of $\ex C$ at these extra marked points.
+See \cite[Definition 8.3]{iec} for smooth component of $\ex C$.} of $\ex C$.

-\item a finite dimensional sub-vectorbundle $V$ of $\Y(\hat f)$.
-(In other words, a locally free, finitely generated subsheaf of $\Y(\hat f)$, which is a sheaf of $\C\infty1(\ex F((\hat f))$-modules ) \end{enumerate} \end{defn}